NishanthVAnand/new_env_gym/README.md

 # New GYM environments!
-This repository containes the new gym environments that I will be using in my research.
+This repository contains the new gym environments that I will be using in my research.
-Currently the repository has the following environments:
+Currently the repository supports the following environments:

 **1. Random Walk:**

-   19-state random walk described in the sutton and barto book of reinforcement learning.
+   19-state random walk described in the sutton and barto's book of reinforcement learning.

 ## Requirements
 This package requires,